DeveloPassion/knowii-voice-ai-docs/docs/user-guide/basic-usage.md

 Knowii Voice AI supports multiple languages.
 Configure your language in **Settings > Transcription > Language**.

+### Custom Words

+Help improve transcription accuracy by adding words that are often misheard:

+1. Go to **Settings > Transcription**
+2. Find the **Custom Words** section
+3. Add words that the AI frequently mishears or doesn't recognize
+4. These words will be prioritized during transcription

+**Examples**: Technical terms, product names, proper nouns, or domain-specific vocabulary.

 ## Next Steps

+- See the [Advanced Settings](./advanced-settings) guide for more configuration options
 - See the [Tutorials](../tutorials/getting-started) for step-by-step walkthroughs
 - Check the [FAQ](../faq) for common questions